Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

 Another brand of oral irrigator stocked in many high street shops and online outlets is Panasonic.
 They have three models which are all cordless.
 One, marketed as a ‘travel’ flosser, uses AA batteries while the other two have a charging dock.

-The travel model, the EW-DJ10, is a cheaper alternative to some other brands while still being a well-known name.
+Panasonic’s travel water flosser, the EW-DJ10, is a cheaper alternative to some other brands while still being a well-known name.
 Its 165ml reservoir lasts for about 40 seconds, and it has two pressure settings which emit a jet of water.

 It’s not just its portability which makes it suitable for travel; the water reservoir doubles up as a travel case to store the nozzle safely and reduce the amount of space it takes up.